Keynotes on Decision-Making Under Uncertainty

 –––––––––––––––––––

-Why do decisions in organizations so often remain pending, even when objectives are clear and capable professionals are present?
+Why do decisions in organizations so often remain pending, even when capable people sit around the table and objectives appear clear?

 Duration: ±30 minutes + Q&A